 Panitumumab belongs to a group of cancer drugs known as monoclonal antibodies.
-Monoclonal antibodies are sometimes called targeted therapies, because they work by ‘targeting’ specific proteins (receptors) on the surface of cells.
+These drugs are sometimes called targeted therapies.
+They work by ‘targeting’ specific proteins (receptors) on the surface of cells.

+Certain cancers have large numbers of receptors on their surface, called epidermal growth factor receptors (EGFRs).
+When the receptors are activated, they trigger the cancer cells to grow.
 Panitumumab locks on to the EGFRs.
-This stops them stimulating the cancer cells to divide and grow.
+This stops them stimulating the cancer cells to grow.
 It is most likely to work for cancers with large numbers of EGFRs on their surface.

 When panitumumab is used

 Back to top

 Panitumumab can be used to treat people with bowel cancer that has spread to other areas of the body (advanced or metastatic cancer).

 It can be given with chemotherapy.
 Or, it can also be given on its own (known as monotherapy) after chemotherapy treatments have been tried.